-Students who successfully complete Stage 2 of the programme but who do not wish to proceed to Stage 3 will be offered the opportunity to study for a further 30 credits at level 8 and awarded a Postgraduate Diploma in Research Enquiry.
+Students who successfully complete Stage 2 of the programme but who do not wish to proceed to Stage 3 will be awarded a Certificate of Credit.

 Stage 3 Thesis The text of the thesis excluding ancillary data, must be a minimum of 40,000 and a maximum of 60,000 words.
 It must fulfil the requirements for format, content and appearance as set out in the Research Degree Regulatory Framework.
 270 Credits